-To start, it is essential you understand differences between a mortgage and a line of credit.
+To start, understand differences between a mortgage and a line of credit.
 A mortgage is a loan secured by the value of your home, while a line of credit is credit extended with or without security.
-With a mortgage, the amount of the loan is fixed, while a line of credit is for a maximum amount which you may or may not draw down.
+The bank fixes the mortgage value and sets the largest value for the line which you may or may not use.

-Restrict your mortgage to the cost of buying and substantial upgrades and renovations to your home.
-Banks offer home equity lines of credit (HELOC) you can access up to a maximum fixed dollar amount for significant home repairs.
-Consider your HELOC a mortgage with some advantages and disadvantages over a regular mortgage.
-Ensure you understand these nuances.
+Restrict your mortgage to the cost of buying, big upgrades, and renovations to your home.
+Banks offer home equity lines of credit (HELOC) with an upper limit for large home repairs.
+Consider the HELOC a mortgage with pros and cons versus a regular mortgage.
+Make sure you understand the nuances.

-Before answering any finance questions, however, it is vital you look at your goals and plans over the next two to three years to see how they might affect spending.
-Consolidating debt in itself is a bad idea unless you are prepared to make future lifestyle decisions that will not involve extra credit.
-Debt consolidation does nothing to identify and fix the cause of debt.
-So, ensure you know how, not why, you fell into debt and have an approach to prevent a recurrence before you contemplate consolidation.
+Before you answer finance questions, review your goals and plans over the next two to three years.
+Today’s decisions might prevent you from doing those goals.
+If you plan to merge loans, know you will stay in debt unless future lifestyle decisions do not involve extra credit.
+And realize debt consolidation does nothing to spot and fix the cause of debt.
+So, make sure you know how, not why, you fell into debt and have a plan to prevent a recurrence before you merge your debts.

 Fixed or Variable Mortgage in Rising Interest Rates Context

-The first decision here is this: Do you fix your cost for a specific future period or do you gamble with your future and hope interest rates reduce?
-The answer is simple: Fix your costs.
-Interest rates will rise.
+Here is the first decision: Do you fix a cost for the future or do you gamble with your future and hope interest rates reduce?
+The answer is simple: Fix your costs because interest rates will rise.
 They have been at historic lows.
-Besides, particularly in the USA, the economy should grow, fuelled by the tax reform package that is being implemented.
-This economic expansion could cause labour shortages and general inflation.
+Besides, in the USA, the tax reform package will grow the economy.
+This economic expansion could cause labor shortages and general inflation.
 So, the Feds will use interest rates to cool the economy.

-In Canada, the tax and spend Federal government, and at least three Provincial governments are working hard to drive businesses away.
-Rising interest rates will help to make decisions to relocate outside Canada much easier.
+In Canada, the tax and spend federal government and three provincial governments are working hard to drive businesses away.
+Rising interest rates will help to move them outside Canada.

-The period of exceptionally low interest rates is over.
-As interest rates climb, governments would do well to understand they can’t bully businesses to stay in unfriendly business environments like Ontario and Alberta.
+Record low interest rates are done.
+As interest rates climb, governments would do well to understand they can’t bully firms to stay in hostile business climates like Ontario and Alberta.

 © 2017 Michel A Bell